Field Guide to the R Mixed Model Wilderness

 $ col : int 1 1 1 1 1 2 2 2 2 2 ...

-Here yield and trt are classified as numeric and factor variables, respectively, as needed.
-But we need to change ‘row’ and ‘col’ from integer to factors (characeter is also a valid choice).
+Here yield and trt are classified as numeric and factor variables, respectively, as appropriate for their variable types.
+We also need to change ‘row’ and ‘col’ from integer to factor or character.

 dat1 <- dat |>